The Seattle Times fact-checks the Inslee-Culp debate

 But deciding to give someone a break for doing 40 in a 25 miles per hour zone is not the same as refusing to enforce speeding laws whatsoever.

-Courts have so far have rejected lawsuits challenging the constitutionality of I-1639.
+Courts so far have rejected lawsuits challenging the constitutionality of I-1639.
 In August, U.S. District Judge Ronald Leighton upheld the law, pointing to long-standing precedents and similar age restrictions in federal law.

 “These authorities demonstrate that reasonable age restrictions on the sale, possession, or use of firearms have an established history in this country,” Leighton wrote in the order.
 Gun-rights groups said they would appeal the ruling.